eZmaxinc/eZmax-SDK-go/docs/EzsignfolderGetFormsDataV1ResponseMPayload.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPkiEzsignfolderID

-`func (o *EzsignfolderGetFormsDataV1ResponseMPayload) GetPkiEzsignfolderID() int32`

-GetPkiEzsignfolderID returns the PkiEzsignfolderID field if non-nil, zero value otherwise.

-### GetPkiEzsignfolderIDOk

-`func (o *EzsignfolderGetFormsDataV1ResponseMPayload) GetPkiEzsignfolderIDOk() (*int32, bool)`

-GetPkiEzsignfolderIDOk returns a tuple with the PkiEzsignfolderID field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPkiEzsignfolderID

-`func (o *EzsignfolderGetFormsDataV1ResponseMPayload) SetPkiEzsignfolderID(v int32)`

-SetPkiEzsignfolderID sets PkiEzsignfolderID field to given value.

-### GetSEzsignfolderDescription

-`func (o *EzsignfolderGetFormsDataV1ResponseMPayload) GetSEzsignfolderDescription() string`

-GetSEzsignfolderDescription returns the SEzsignfolderDescription field if non-nil, zero value otherwise.

-### GetSEzsignfolderDescriptionOk

-`func (o *EzsignfolderGetFormsDataV1ResponseMPayload) GetSEzsignfolderDescriptionOk() (*string, bool)`

-GetSEzsignfolderDescriptionOk returns a tuple with the SEzsignfolderDescription field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSEzsignfolderDescription

-`func (o *EzsignfolderGetFormsDataV1ResponseMPayload) SetSEzsignfolderDescription(v string)`

-SetSEzsignfolderDescription sets SEzsignfolderDescription field to given value.

-### GetAObjFormDataDocument
+### GetObjFormsDataFolder

-`func (o *EzsignfolderGetFormsDataV1ResponseMPayload) GetAObjFormDataDocument() []CustomFormDataDocumentResponse`
+`func (o *EzsignfolderGetFormsDataV1ResponseMPayload) GetObjFormsDataFolder() CustomFormsDataFolderResponse`

-GetAObjFormDataDocument returns the AObjFormDataDocument field if non-nil, zero value otherwise.
+GetObjFormsDataFolder returns the ObjFormsDataFolder field if non-nil, zero value otherwise.

-### GetAObjFormDataDocumentOk
+### GetObjFormsDataFolderOk

-`func (o *EzsignfolderGetFormsDataV1ResponseMPayload) GetAObjFormDataDocumentOk() (*[]CustomFormDataDocumentResponse, bool)`
+`func (o *EzsignfolderGetFormsDataV1ResponseMPayload) GetObjFormsDataFolderOk() (*CustomFormsDataFolderResponse, bool)`

-GetAObjFormDataDocumentOk returns a tuple with the AObjFormDataDocument field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetObjFormsDataFolderOk returns a tuple with the ObjFormsDataFolder field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAObjFormDataDocument
+### SetObjFormsDataFolder

-`func (o *EzsignfolderGetFormsDataV1ResponseMPayload) SetAObjFormDataDocument(v []CustomFormDataDocumentResponse)`
+`func (o *EzsignfolderGetFormsDataV1ResponseMPayload) SetObjFormsDataFolder(v CustomFormsDataFolderResponse)`

-SetAObjFormDataDocument sets AObjFormDataDocument field to given value.
+SetObjFormsDataFolder sets ObjFormsDataFolder field to given value.